When is tuition due?

 Will I be dropped for nonpayment?

-The University does not drop students from nonpayment, however it will prevent you from continuing enrollment.
+The University does not drop students for nonpayment, however it will prevent you from continuing enrollment.
 Tuition due dates are published on your billing statement and Bursar’s Bill and Payment page.
 It is the student’s responsibility to ensure payment arrangements through financial aid, veterans’ benefits, payment plans, 529 plans, etc.

 I had to withdrawal from my classes due to medical reasons.
 Can I appeal this?